Michael Carl George: Early life and death of Larry Perry

 Relatively little is known about George's life.
-He was born in 1957 in Hartwood, Virginia, and reportedly tortured animals while growing up.
+He was born in 1957 in Ohio and moved with his parents to northern Virginia the following year.
+Three younger brothers were born in the family following the move to northern Virginia.
+Carl reportedly tortured animals while growing up.
 As he grew older, he started taking interest in young boys and was always in the company of young men.

 On May 22, 1979, George lured 9-year-old Larry Wayne Perry away from his grandparents' home in Dumfries, whereupon he is believed to have killed him and buried his body in a ravine.

 Initially, Perry's disappearance was not treated with urgency by police.
 After he failed to return home, Perry's family set out to search for him, but failed to locate him.
 George was first questioned about the case the day after Perry's disappearance, as he drove a blue/white Ford Bronco similar to the vehicle of a stranger who was last seen in Perry's company.
 George claimed he had briefly talked to the boy, but that he had no involvement in the disappearance.

 Over the next few weeks, George offered to participate in the searches and even drove Perry's grandfather, John, around in his car.
 In later interviews, the grandfather noted that the car was spotless, that he had seen a gun in the front seat, and that he generally felt uncomfortable being around George.
 In the following two years, despite using sniffer dogs and asking George to undergo a polygraph test, results of which were inconclusive, they had no further leads in the case.